National Dish of Antigua and Barbuda – Fungee

 12. Set the ball aside on a platter.

-13. Repeat with the balance of the cooked fungee.
+13. Repeat with the remaining cooked fungee.

 14. The balls can be plated and served with pepper pot, vegetables, or salted codfish.